 We already know; it was France that received from the hand of God that part of the testament of His Son.

-France as the heavenly form we seek in the center of the Immaculate Heart of Mary is bequeathed in divine friendship to the interior being, the gestalt image, of Mary Magdalene.
+As the heavenly form we seek in the center of the Immaculate Heart of Mary, France is bequeathed in divine friendship to the interior being, the gestalt image of Mary Magdalene.
 This we can confirm by the testimony of history and tradition.
-It is through her heart and in her friendship that we will enter fully into divine friendship with Jesus and Mary in this holy Kingdom prepared for us.
+Through her heart and in her friendship, we will enter fully into divine friendship with Jesus and Mary in this holy Kingdom prepared for us.
 This is the Kingdom toward which St. Joan and St. Thérèse, our French royal sisters in heaven, lead us.

 Lacordaire, OP, The Life of St. Mary Magdalene, 11–12.

 McClosky, The Life of St. Mary Magdalene - The Life Story of St. Mary Magdalene the First Apostle and Apostle to the Apostles as Theological Biography, 202–3.